Francisco de Almeida: Mission to the east

-In 1505 King Manuel I of Portugal made Almeida, then in his mid-fifties, the first viceroy of Portuguese India (Estado da Índia).
+In 1505, King Manuel I of Portugal made Almeida, then in his mid-fifties, the first viceroy of Portuguese India (Estado da Índia).
 With an armada of 22 ships, including 14 carracks and 6 caravels, Almeida departed from Lisbon on 25 March 1505.
 The armada carried a crew of 1,500 soldiers.
 The flagship was the carrack São Rafael captained by Fernão Soares.
-The mission's primary aims were to bring the spice trade under Portuguese control, to build forts along the east African and Indian coasts, to further Portuguese spice trade through alliances with local chieftains, besides constructing trading posts.
+The mission's primary aims were to bring the spice trade under Portuguese control, build forts along the east African and Indian coasts, further Portuguese spice trade through alliances with local chieftains, and construct trading posts.

 African conquest

 Almeida rounded the Cape of Good Hope and entered African coastal waters again at Sofala and the Island of Mozambique, whence they proceeded northwards to the coastal settlement of Kilwa.
-In July 1505 they employed 8 ships to attack and conquer the roughly 4,000-strong population of this harbour town.
+In July 1505, they employed 8 ships to attack and conquer the roughly 4,000-strong population of this harbour town.
 Because of the good harbour that the town provided, sufficient for anchoring ships of up to 500 tons, the Portuguese decided to build a fort here.
-For this purpose Pêro Ferreira and a crew of 80 soldiers remained in the town.
+For this purpose, Pêro Ferreira and a crew of 80 soldiers remained in the town.

-In 1505, Francisco d'Almeida arrived with eleven heavily armed ships that destroyed Kilwa, Barawa and Mombasa, a coastal port further north.
+In 1505, Francisco d'Almeida arrived with eleven heavily armed ships that destroyed Kilwa, Barawa, and Mombasa, a coastal port further north.
 The city with a population of about 10,000 was conquered in heavy combat against the troops of the local Arab sheikh.
 The city was plundered and torched.
-The Portuguese were assisted in this attack by a Mombasa enemy, the Sultan of Melinde.
-The same month a caravel of Almeida's fleet captained by John (João) Homere captured Zanzibar island and claimed it for Portugal.
+The Portuguese were assisted in this attack by an enemy of Mombasa, the Sultan of Melinde.
+The same month, a caravel of Almeida's fleet captained by John (João) Homere captured Zanzibar island and claimed it for Portugal.